szn-cs/cs739-p2-replicated-database/README.md

 - **Consensus class**: holds the consensus functionality and handles the command logs datastructure.
 - **Database class**: implements an in-memory key-value store.
 - **ConsensusRPC**: for the consensus endpoint, defines the typical RPC implementations for Paxos, such as propose, accept, and success.
 In addition to RPC functions used for testing purposes.
 - **DatabaseRPC**: defines the user-exposed endpoint for interactive with the replicated database service.
 Accepts requests such as get & set (alternatively used for delete operation).
+In addition to debugging RPC function, such as `get_db` to retrieve a database snapshot.
 - **RPCWrapperCall functions**: these intend to abstract the calls to the gRPC (which include setting up protobuf structures) and provide a clean programming interface without dealing with the generated stubs directly.

 _Note: as the deadline for the assignment approached, the modularity boundaries were violated, thus the code requires a round of refactoring to adhere to the original intention of the above modules._